stacks-network/docs/src/pages/storage-hubs/gaia-admin.md

     },
     "maxFileUploadSize": {
       "default": 20,
-      "description": "The maximum allowed POST body size in megabytes. \nThe content-size header is checked, and the POST body stream \nis monitoring while streaming from the client. \n[Recommended] Minimum 100KB (or approximately 0.1MB)", "minimum": 0.1,
+      "description": "The maximum allowed POST body size in megabytes. \nThe content-size header is checked, and the POST body stream \nis monitoring while streaming from the client. \n[Recommended] Minimum 100KB (or approximately 0.1 MB)", "minimum": 0.1,
       "type": "number"
     },